 Mr. Roy was the Vice-President and Director, Investment Banking of Jennings Capital Inc. (a private investment banking firm), from 1997 to 2003, and prior to that he held various positions at Greenshields Incorporated and its successor, Richardson Greenshields of Canada Ltd. (a private investment banking firm).
 At Jennings Capital Inc., Mr. Roy was responsible for designing a compensation policy for all professional employees.
-In his various roles at Greenshields Incorporated and its successor, Richardson Greenshields of Canada Ltd., Mr. Roy was responsible for compensation greenshields of Canada Ltd., Mr. Roy was responsible for compensation matters for employees under his supervision.
+In his various roles at Greenshields Incorporated and its successor, Richardson Greenshields of Canada Ltd., Mr. Roy was responsible for compensation matters for employees under his supervision.
 Mr. Roy graduated from Queen's University with a Bachelor of Science degree in Mechanical Engineering and received a Diploma in Management from McGill University.